EDUCATION OF MEDICAL PROFESSIONALS- TRAINING OF SURGEONS

 Hospital Nkhoma Hospital, located in rural Malawi will serve as central training site.

-In these provincial hospitals, trained surgeons will not only improve the care of the local population but become multipliers of the training program.
+In these provincial hospitals, the trained surgeons will not only improve the care of the local population but become multipliers of the training program.
 In the future, Malawian specialists will improve the medical landscape of their country independent from foreign aid.
 This will empower a peoples capacity to act.

 Nkhoma Hospital does not have a functioning surgical department.
 Therefore, to start the surgical training program, important new buildings must be constructed, and some buildings require reconstruction.